 Your Personal Tax Planning Arrangements: Going back to your home country may have tax implications, so check with your accountant or tax attorney.

 Your Visa Arrangements: Most Mexican Visas allow you multiple entry and exit from the country; however, if you stay out of the country for a certain length of time, by default you lose the right to your living and working visa.
-See the Mexico Immigration Guide for details about visas or contact your local Mexican Consulate for details.
+See the Mexico Immigration page for details about visas.

 Reverse Culture Shock: If you have lived in Mexico for a number of years, you and/or your family members may experience what is called “reverse culture shock” (wiki) — the shock of getting back to your own country and re-adapting to it after having lived abroad for a time.
 There are a number of books on the subject if you are interested in knowing more – check Amazon.com for details.